Tickets for Park Güell

 - Casa Gaudí Museum

 Barcelona is quite hilly and the way to the park is no different.
-Make sure to wear comfortable shoes, bring a bottle of water and, more importantly, enjoy the walk.
+Make sure to wear comfortable shoes and bring a bottle of water.